Oneflow-Inc/DLPerf/HugeCTR/README.md

 Latency and GPU device memory usage should be recorded in this test.

 ### Batch Size Double Test
 This test uses one GPU device, the first case's batch size is 512, the batch size of the subsequent case is doubled, and so on.
+This test can be performed on single device, single node and multi-nodes.

 Latency and GPU device memory usage should be recorded in this test.

 ### Vocabulary Size Double Test
 This test uses devices as much as possible, the first case's vocabulary size is 3,200,000, the vocab size of the subsequent case is doubled, and so on.
+This test can be performed on single device, single node and multi-nodes.

 Latency and GPU device memory usage should be recorded in this test.